-Attorney Steve® - Copyright Essentials - [Public Domain]
+Attorney Steve® - Copyright Essentials - [Public Domain] - Can you use C-SPAN or NPR video clips in your documentary?

 Introduction

 Many people believe that CSPAN is a governmental entity and that all of its videos and still photos can be freely used without permission.
 NPR radio is also not well understood.
-While these political videos and clips may really enhance your YouTube videos, twitter or facebook posts, or blogs, ceratin copyright restrictions may apply and the prudent artist, entertainer and creator would be wise to thoroughly investigate the licensing rights BEFORE using clips and monetizing them in one form or another (deemed "commercial" use).
+While these political videos and clips may really enhance your YouTube videos, twitter or facebook posts, or blogs, certain copyright restrictions may apply and the prudent artist, entertainer and creator would be wise to thoroughly investigate the licensing rights BEFORE using clips and monetizing them in one form or another (deemed "commercial" use).

 According to Wikipedia: